Boost Work Efficiency Through Superior Image Processing

-Grooper improves document images displayed to users throughout your workflow, improves OCR, and provides crisp versions for permanent archival.
+Image processing improves document images displayed to users throughout workflows, gets best-in-class OCR, and creates beautiful documents for permanent archival.

 Good OCR (optical character recognition) starts with images that are only made up of text, and free of non-text artifacts.
-Grooper has dozens of features that remove everything that isn’t text to ensure you get distraction-free OCR:
+Grooper has over 70 image processing features to ensure you get distraction-free OCR.

 Safe and Clean Halftone Removal

 Dithering and other halftone patterns are a direct result of legacy document imaging platforms poorly converting color images to black and white.

 Halftones completely surround text we’d like to capture.
 OCR stands very little chance at seeing this text.

 Grooper finds dithered patterns and safely removes them without eliminating punctuation that is close to letters on the page.

 Seriously Brilliant Border Removal

 Borders have commonly been very tricky to remove when the black region doesn’t extend all the way to the edge of the page.

 Grooper understands how to address a variety of uncommon border scenarios to cleanly remove them.

 You work with full-color documents every day.
 So why shouldn’t your digital image processing do the same, no matter the image format you are using?

 Pixel-Perfect Line Detection & Removal